Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 Below, we will walk you through how a tankless water heater works to help determine what size and type of heater is best for your needs.

-1. Temperature Rise Capability
+1. Hot Water Temperature Rise Capability of the Tankless Water Heater

 The temperature rise refers to the number of degrees your water must be heated to achieve the temperature you desire.